Home » 7 Kakariki Sounds And Meanings (Explained)

 If a Kakariki hasn’t begun talking, start with simple words with no more than two syllables.

-Can Female Kakarikis Talk?
+Female Kakarikis Talking

 Female kakarikis are less likely to make the beak clicking sound that pre-empts regurgitation.
 This is because regurgitation is a male mating behavior in kakarikis.